 I began meditating in 1984, nearly daily since 2004.
 I’ve studied with Anh-Houng, Deepak Chopra, David Nowe, Tara Brach, and Jonathan Foust, when I participated in the Year of Living Mindfully

 I practice insight meditation, use guided meditations and mantra meditation, and also dynamic meditation and chanting as a way to connect with the here and now.
 I’ve attended many weekend and week long silent retreats, dozens of workshops, and have also studied in India.

 My practice has led to greater centeredness, peace, compassion (including self-compassion), and openness to the mystery of life and love.
 I have three adult children and many interests, including NVC (I host a practice group) yoga, dance, shadow work, the Enneagram, arts and culture, and spiritual and personal growth.
 Finally, I am a Reiki master.

 My strongest interest in meditation is how to apply it “off the cushion.”
 How can we draw upon our practice during the majority of each day, when we’re not formally meditating?
 And when we are formally meditating, how can we best develop a practice that truly supports us through the rest of our time?
-These questions deeply engage me and also filter into my work as a leadership and ADHD coach, mentor coach, and yoga teacher.
+These questions deeply engage me and also filter into my work as a leadership coach, mentor coach, and yoga teacher.